openhab/openhab1-addons/bundles/binding/org.openhab.binding.fritzboxtr064/README.md

 ## Features

-* detect if MAC is online in network (presence detection)
+* Detect if MAC is online in network (presence detection)
-* switching on/off 2,4Hz Wifi, 5GHz Wifi and Guest Wifi (if any)
+* Switching on/off 2,4Hz Wi-Fi, 5GHz Wi-Fi and Guest Wi-Fi (if any)
-* getting external IP address of fbox
+* Getting external IP address of fbox
-* getting fbox model name
+* Getting fbox model name
-* call monitor
+* Call monitor
  * Switch Item: Receives "ON" state when call is incoming
- * Call Items: Shows external an internal number for incoming/outgoing calls
+ * Call Items: Shows external and internal number for incoming/outgoing calls
  * Resolve external call number to phonebook name
-* enabling/disabling telephone answering machines (TAMs)
+* Enabling/disabling telephone answering machines (TAMs)
-* enabling/disabling of call deflection
+* Enabling/disabling of call deflection
-* getting new messages per TAM
+* Getting new messages per TAM
-* getting missed calls for the last x days
+* Getting missed calls for the last x days
-* getting DSL/WAN statistics for monitoring connection quality
+* Getting DSL/WAN statistics for monitoring connection quality
-* reboot
+* Reboot

 ## Prerequisites

 * Enable TR064: In the webui goto "Heimnetz" - "Netzwerkeinstellungen": enable option "Zugriff für Anwendungen zulassen" (enabled by default)
-* Only if you want to use the call monitor feature (items starting with callmonitor_...), enable the interface by dialing #96\*5\* You may disable it again by dialing #96\*4\*
+* Only if you want to use the call monitor feature (items starting with callmonitor_...), enable the interface by dialing `#96*5*`.
+You may disable it again by dialing `#96*4*`.

 ## Binding Configuration